tohirbeka1997-ops/dunyozamin1/docs/prd.md

 **Success Notifications:**
 - On successful payment:
   - Show a green toast like:\n    - 'Order POS-2025-0007 completed successfully.
-Change: 3 000 UZS.'
+Change: 3000 UZS.'
-- **On successful credit sale:**
+- **On successful full credit sale:**
   - Show a blue toast like:
     - 'Order POS-2025-0007 created ON CREDIT.
-New customer balance: 1 250 000 UZS.'\n\n**Error Notifications:**
+New customer balance: 1250000 UZS.'
+- **On successful partial credit sale:**
+  - Show a blue toast like:
+    - 'Order POS-2025-0007 created with PARTIAL CREDIT (500000 UZS).
+Paid: 750000 UZS.
+New customer balance: 1750000 UZS.'
+\n**Error Notifications:**
 - Show a red toast with a clear reason, for example:
   - 'Cannot process empty cart.'
   - 'Insufficient stock for product: Olma.'